Google Panda Recovery: A Simple Guide to Recovering from Panda Penalty

 You are not using the same keywords again and again when using LSI keywords.
 It means you are not over optimizing your blog posts just to get better search results for your desired keywords.
 You are focusing more on giving better user experience by writing and including relevant and LSI keywords on your blog posts or pages.

 This will be definitely seen as a positive sign by Google and helps you increase your search traffic for the keywords you are targeting for.
+Here’s how the LSI keywords look like (for example keyword: “fitness tips for men”)

 How to find LSI keywords?